coast fire coast fire calculator coast fi

 Geo-arbitrage cuts your Coast FIRE timeline in half

-Geo-arbitrage means earning in a strong currency (USD, EUR, GBP) while living in a lower-cost country.
-This strategy can double or triple your savings rate during the accumulation phase, helping you hit your Coast FIRE number years earlier.
+Geo-arbitrage means earning in a strong currency like USD, EUR, or GBP while living somewhere cheaper.
+Done during your accumulation years, it can double or triple your savings rate and bring your Coast FIRE number forward by years.

-Use the geo-arbitrage tool to compare cities and see how location independence affects your FI timeline.
-IndepAI is the only tool that combines FIRE planning with location-independent lifestyle optimization, showing you exactly how moving to a different city changes your path to financial freedom.
+Use the geo-arbitrage tool to compare cities and see how location changes your FI timeline.
+It pairs FIRE planning with real cost-of-living data, so you can watch a move to a different city reshape your path to financial freedom.

 Common Coast FIRE Mistakes